April 18, 2022

 Let’s Be Blunt

 That kind of money has the power to change minds.
 Take former Speaker of the House John Boehner.
 Once “unalterably opposed” to legalizing cannabis, he’s now a full-time supporter (and investor).
-To be fair, the country as a whole has shifted its perspective on legalization over the years, with two-thirds of the public now in favor (including majorities of Democrats and Republicans).
+To be fair, the country as a whole has shifted its perspective on legalization over the years, with more than two-thirds of the public now in favor (including majorities of Democrats and Republicans).

 No doubt about it, that’s good news for those in support of legalization.